 Coincidences don’t just happen in this industry: Worldwide is headquartered in…you guessed it, Auburn, Indiana.
 And the Worldwide’s co-founder?
 Dean Kruse’s nephew, John Kruse.
 In fact, John is one of a trio of investors who bought the Kruse Museum’s property: The Kruse National Military History Center and Automotive & Carriage Museum.

-So, it comes as no shock that Worldwide is offering the venerable old Dodge with just only the slightest implication that it could have been, maybe was, and really looks like…General Patton’s WC-57.
+So, it comes as no shock that Worldwide offered the venerable old Dodge with just only the slightest implication that it could have been, maybe was, and really looks like…General Patton’s WC-57.

 A little bit of connection can go a long way in this business.